-The Feminist Development Justice programme has selected nine new partners for the Women2030 Sub-grant: National Monitoring and Review of the Sustainable Development Goals (SDGs) and Development Justice!
+The Feminist Development Justice programme has selected eight new partners for the Women2030 Sub-grant: National Monitoring and Review of the Sustainable Development Goals (SDGs) and Development Justice!
 In this project, APWLD partners and supports national women’s organisations to do follow-up and review of the SDGs implementation in their country using the Feminist Development Justice as a framework and to carry out advocacy based on it.

 The 15-month programme aims to build capacity of feminist and women’s rights civil society organisations to advance development justice in local, national and regional development policies, through participation in policy development.
 It also aims to empower civil societies to hold their governments accountable for the promises that they have made under the SDGS and address any failures in progress to achieve the goals and targets.
 Using the Development Justice indicators, such as wealth distribution between societies, the selected organisations are expected to foster knowledge and resources, not only on the impact of development policies, practices and projects on women, but also to advance a peoples’ driven development agenda.